-Home Department Editor, Successful Farming and other Meredith Publications.
+Home Department Editor, Successful Farming and Better Homes and Gardens.

 Consultant on Domestic Science subjects; contributor to The Ladies' Home Journal, The Delineator, Woman's Home Companion and Pictorial Review; formerly a teacher of Home Economics in New York and California.